megazazik/redux-partial/README.md

 [![npm version](https://badge.fury.io/js/redux-partial.svg)](https://badge.fury.io/js/redux-partial)

 Library to work with a part of `redux` store as if it is a full-fledged store.
 You can subscribe to changes of a part of the state get access only to a part.
+All state change listeners will be invoked only if a particular part ot the state is changed.
+So it can highly improve performance of an application where there are many connected components.

 -   [Make a store partial](#make-a-store-partial)
 -   [Work with a part of the state](#work-with-a-part-of-the-state)